1. Cover Letter Heading

 The perfect cover letter length can depend on a wide range of factors.
-As a rule of thumb, your cover should be between a half page and a full page (usually this means between 250-400 words).
+As a rule of thumb, your cover letter should be between a half page and a full page (usually this means between 250 and 400 words).
 Above all, it shouldn’t exceed one page in length.
-Stick to the essentials–use the space to comprehensively, but concisely, showcase your most relevant qualifications to the role.
+Stick to the essentials — use the space to comprehensively, but concisely, showcase your most relevant qualifications to the role.

-If your letter is too short, the hiring manager might question your interest in the role.
-If you submit a three-page document, the hiring manager likely won’t have time to read it.
+If you submit a three-page document, they likely won’t have time to read it.

 6. Cover Letter Format for Emails

 Let’s face it, you’re probably not going to be printing your cover letter and sticking it in the mailbox in 2019.
 The majority (it not all) of the cover letters you send are going to be digital.